Uber Eats Lesson for Food Delivery Businesses

 The same thing happened in India: Uber Eats discontinued its operations, having failed to compete with the local food giant Zomato.
 While experts have yet to come to a definitive reason why Uber Eats failed in India, smaller delivery businesses can learn a thing or who about competing with the giants.

-Let’s see what Uber Eats’ delivery model is all about, what kind of lessons small and mid-sized delivery businesses can get out of it, and what moves lead to delivery and business success.
+Let’s see what Uber Eats’ delivery model is all about, what kind of lessons small and mid-sized delivery businesses can get out of it, and what strategies lead to delivery success.

 Uber Eats: the good, the bad, and the ugly